TheoWinterhalter/galliblog/content/articles/test.md

-title: "Test of a first article"
+title: "Welcome to Galliblog!"
-authors: "Théo Winterhalter", "no one else"
+authors: "Théo Winterhalter", "Galliblog"
 date: 29/09/2019
 updated: 02/10/2019
 tags: "omd", "markdown", "blog"
 summary: "This article is basically a test of the different features available for the blog."
 ----------------------------------------
-Welcome on Galliblog the Gallinette blog.
+Welcome to Galliblog, the Gallinette blog.
 I use the amazing [omd] markdown parser, and bits of parsing that I did myself.
 This is very much work in progress as of yet, but thanks to the power of [omd] you can already write pretty cool articles, simply.